KealymB/FeederControlLogic/readme.md

 # Feeder Control board logic

-This is meant for the ESP32 board.
+Built for the arduino nano
 Using an RTC to keep time, TMC2208 to control a stepper motor to feed fish.

 ##